The Determinants of Auto Insurance Premiums

 Most insurance companies price their premiums based on the individual driving record, since this is the strongest indicator of risk.
 Insurance companies charge the lowest premiums for those with a clean driving record, which generally means that the driver was neither involved in an accident where he was at fault nor had been convicted of a serious traffic violation in the last 3 years.

-Most states have a point system, where points are assessed for accidents or traffic violations, such as drunken driving, failure to stop to report an accident, driving on a suspended or revoked driver's license, and numerous other offenses.
+Most states have a point system, where points are assessed for accidents or traffic violations, such as drunken driving, failure to stop to report an accident, driving on a suspended or revoked driver's license, and many other offenses.
 Insurance companies assess a premium that is commensurate with the number of points that a driver has — the more points, the higher the premium charged.

 Most insurers also impose a surcharge for an accident that exceeds a given amount, such as $1000.
 The surcharge is added on to the premium for 3 years.
 Generally, the surcharge is lowest for the 1st accident, but increases for subsequent accidents.